 Another drawback that limits methane's potential as an alternative fuel for mass consumption is a limited infrastructure for refueling.
-Natural gas pipelines are everywhere, but there are only about 500 refueling facilities for CNG vehicles nationwide.
+Natural gas pipelines are everywhere, and with fracking the supplies of natural gas have expanded significantly causing a drop in natural gas prices.
+But there are only about 500 refueling facilities for CNG vehicles nationwide.

 If you've watched the Indianapolis 500 or an alcohol-fuel dragster, you have seen what methanol can do on the race track.
 As a high octane racing fuel, it's great.
 Racers love it because of its high octane rating of 105 allows an engine to run a higher compression ratio and to inhale in a denser fuel charge for up to a 10% increase in horsepower.